jGaboardi/tigernet/README.md

 ## Installation

-Currently `tigernet` officially supports Python [3.6](https://docs.python.org/3.6/), [3.7](https://docs.python.org/3.7/), and [3.8](https://docs.python.org/3.8/).
-Please make sure that you are operating in a Python >= 3.6 environment.
+Currently `tigernet` officially supports [3.7](https://docs.python.org/3.7/) and [3.8](https://docs.python.org/3.8/).
+Please make sure that you are operating in a Python >= 3.7 environment.
 Install the most current development version of `tigernet` by running:

 ```
 $ pip install git+https://github.com/jGaboardi/tigernet